kiransun/Generative-AI/README.md

 #test4: This is the programming language for AI tool to detect cybersecurity vulnerabilities of website.

-#vulnerabilities report: This is the report gereneated when detecting cybersecuroty vulnerabilities of website.
+#vulnerability report: This is the report gereneated when detecting cybersecurity vulnerabilities of website.